apache/doris/docs/en/administrator-guide/load-data/routine-load-manual.md

 ### Usage restrictions

 1. Support unauthenticated Kafka access and Kafka clusters certified by SSL.
-2. The supported message format is csv text format.
-Each message is a line, and the end of the line does not contain a ** line break.
+2. The supported message format is csv text or json format.
+Each message is a line in csv format, and the end of the line does not contain a ** line break.
 3. Only Kafka 0.10.0.0 or above is supported.

 ### Create a routine load task